utftu/iresine/packages/core/README.md

 ```

 ##### join(EntityId: EntityId): Entity
-Getting an entity by its identifier.
-Unlike .get () creates a new entity when called.
+Get an entity by its identifier.
+Unlike .get() creates a new entity when called.
 The new entity is stored in the store.

 ```js